-Low-income patients skip rheumatoid arthritis medsJune 30th, 2013 in Arthritis & Rheumatism /
+Low-income patients skip rheumatoid arthritis medsJune 30, 2013 in Medicine & Health / Arthritis & Rheumatism

 (HealthDay)—Electronic monitoring shows that ethnically diverse and economically disadvantaged patients with rheumatoid arthritis (RA) have low adherence to oral disease-modifying antirheumatic drugs (DMARDs) and poorer outcomes, according to a study published in the June issue of Arthritis & Rheumatism.